0117prabal/Computer-Vision/Epipolar Geometry, Disparity map,  Image Rectification/README.md

-This folder contains the implementations of Hough transforms, KMeans algorithm and the Mean shift algorithm
+This folder contains the implementations of Epipolar geometry, Disparity maps and Image rectification

 To compile the code using CMakeLists.txt do the following in the directory:
 ```bash